Skip to main content

 All items should be clean and suitable for this activity.

-Think about how you’ll involve everyone in the group.
+• Think about how you’ll involve everyone in the group.
 Some people might not want to take part in the tasks.
-Could they help think of new tasks for the group, keep scores or act as Taskmaster for one of the rounds instead?
+Could they help think set up challenges or keep score?

-If it’s too noisy and anyone doesn’t like the noise, the person leading the activity can remind everyone to be quieter.
-You could have a noise level warning system to help everyone be reminded of the noise levels.
-The person could wear ear defenders, or you could run the activity outside or over a larger space to reduce the noise.
-Shutting doors and windows can help to reduce external sounds, too.
+• If it’s too noisy and anyone doesn’t like the noise, remind everyone to be quieter.
+You could have a noise level warning system, the person could wear ear defenders, or you could run the activity outside or over a larger space to reduce the noise.
+Shutting doors and windows can help to reduce external sounds too.

-Avoid shouting or using whistles.
-Some people may not understand why you're shouting and could find this distressing, particularly if they're hypersensitive to noise.
+• Avoid shouting or using whistles, as some people could find this distressing.
 Instead, try putting your hand up to get everyone’s attention.

 All Scout activities should be inclusive and accessible.